blacklightpy/vaultofknowledge/History/Timeline of History.md

 - Some of the Indo-Europeans, Indo-Iranians founded the religion of Zoroastrianism
 	- Zoroastrianism was the most common religion is the Achaemenic, Parthian and Sassanid Persian empires.
 - Some of the Indo-Iranians came to India, and wrote hymns and stuff (Vedic Era)
+	- Hinduism was a combination of the Aryan Vedas and the Dravidian Hinduism
 	- So Hinduism has a lot in common with Zoroastrianism.
 	- [Indo-Europeans branched into Iranians, Indo-Aryans, Celtics, Greeks, Romans, Germans, Slavs]
 	- [Indo-Iranians split into Iranians and Indo-Aryans]